steemit/wallet/docs/AI-driver/04-query-cache.md

 The Redis layer additionally prefixes everything with `REDIS_KEY_PREFIX` (default `wallet`) — that prefix is why deletion helpers take the *unprefixed* key.

-Known inconsistency to not extend: `accounts` uses a 32-hex truncated digest, `witnesses`/ `proposals/votes` interpolate trusted integers verbatim.
-Fine for safety, but the mixed styles are why broadcast-side invalidation drifted (see 03).
-New routes: use `hashedCacheKey` only.
+Key construction is unified (2026-09): every route with key components goes through `hashedCacheKey` — `accounts` previously used a 32-hex truncated digest and `witnesses` / `proposals/votes` interpolated trusted integers verbatim.
+Old-format entries are unreachable but harmless (they expire by TTL; no migration).
+Static single-value keys (`global-props`, `wallet-prices`, `median-history-price`) have no components to hash and stay literal.

 ## Post-write invalidation